-Matt knows a great team is a team that understands your business, its core values, its culture.
+A great team is a team that understands your business, its core values, and its culture.
 Your team has to be able to do more than sell your products.
-They have to communicate your culture.
-Because they are the culture.
-They are the people who talk to your customers day in day out, they represent your name.
-They are the thing that can make or break your ecommerce company.
+They have to communicate culture.
+Because, let’s face it, they are the culture.
+They are the people who talk to customers, day in day out, they represent your name.
+A great team is the one thing that can make or break your ecommerce company.

 So how do you begin to build a team that will enable your ecommerce business to thrive?

+Next step?
+Hire the right people.
 A lot of companies make the mistake of waiting until interview to really get to grips with who is applying to work for their company.
 This can waste time, resources and can mean you miss out on the gems that will fit right in to your company.
-Matt Edmundson explains it starts at the Application Stage.
-Making the application form work for you and your company is a key to getting the right team members.
+Hiring a great team starts at the application stage.
+Creating application forms that are spot-on, for you and your company, is key to getting the right team members.

 Always ask people to fill out an application form

-Matt explains when he switched to using application forms, he found that 400+ people may still request an application but that number reduced to 15 to 20 when it came to completed applications.
-The people who were truly interested in the job, in the company.
+When you switch to using application forms, 400+ people may still request an application, but that number is reduced to 15 or 20 when it comes to completed applications.
+These are the people that are truly interested in the job and the company.

 Every company is different.
-When Matt provides ecommerce consultancy to a business, he takes the company through the process of identifying their culture, their story.
-Companies work really hard on creating a culture – right through from sales to education.
-But then they recruit with a generic application form!
-Matt understands that this is often due to a time pressures, the idea of spending a day creating a unique application process that reflects your company might feel like an unnecessary task.
-But Matt explains it is a worthwhile investment.
-Making the application work for you will help create a great team – a team that will in turn increase sales and grow your business.
+Yet, most recruit with a generic application form!
+OK, so this might be due to time pressures, the idea of spending a day creating a unique application process that reflects your company might feel like an unnecessary task.
+Don’t make the mistake of thinking that this is not a worthwhile investment.
+Making sure that your recruitment application form works for you will help create a great team – a team that will turn increase sales and grow your business.